-- (6) Performance RSUs awarded to our NEOs on March 13, 2019 and March 11, 2020, and to our CEO on March 12, 2018 and the other NEOs on March 7, 2018, have been valued as (i) the total number of shares granted at \$111.72 (the closing price per share of Common Stock as reported on the NYSE for December 31, 2020), multiplied by (ii) the payout ratio for each award as of December 31, 2020 based on a third-party valuation. - (7) As of December 31, 2020, upon termination by the Company without Cause or termination by the CEO with Good Reason, our CEO was eligible to receive a cash severance payment equal to two times (2x) the sum of (i) his annual cash base salary, plus (ii) target bonus for the year of termination.
-See the section titled "Information about Our Executive Officers and Compensation-
+(7) The information presented assumes that at December 31, 2021, the applicable performance conditions under outstanding Performance RSUs awarded as LTIP to our NEOs on March 13, 2019, March 11, 2020 and March 10, 2021 have been valued as (i) the total number of target shares granted at \$153.42 (the closing price per share of Common Stock as reported on the NYSE for December 31, 2021), multiplied by (ii) the payout ratio for each award as of December 31, 2021 based on a third-party valuation.

+(8) As of December 31, 2021, upon termination by the Company without Cause or termination by the CEO with Good Reason, our CEO was eligible to receive a cash severance payment equal to two times (2.0x) the sum of (i) his annual cash base salary, plus (ii) target bonus for the year of termination.
+See the section titled "Information about Our Executive Officers and Compensation - Compensation Discussion and Analysis - Other Compensation - Termination Payments" on page 64 of the Proxy Statement for additional information.

-Compensation Discussion and Analysis-Other Compensation-Termination Payments" beginning on page 58 of the Proxy Statement for additional information. - (8) Health and welfare benefits represent the current costs of continuing group health and group life insurance coverage for the CEO and his eligible dependents for 18 months after termination and for the other NEOs and their eligible dependents for 12 months after termination. - (9) As of December 31, 2020, upon termination by the Company without Cause or termination by the NEO with Good Reason, each of our CFO, CSTO, GC and CHRO will be entitled to one times (1x) annual cash base salary continuation for a period of 12 months, provided that such amount will be increased to one times (1x) the sum of (i) 12 months of annual cash base salary, plus (ii) target bonus for the year of termination if the applicable NEO's employment is terminated by the Company (or its successor) without Cause or by the applicable NEO for Good Reason during the 18-month period following a Change in Control.
-The amount shown includes 2020 AIP for the full year at target.
-See the section titled "Information about Our Executive Officers and Compensation- Compensation Discussion and Analysis-Other Compensation-Termination Payments" beginning on page 58 of the Proxy Statement for additional information.
+- (9) Health and welfare benefits represent the current costs of continuing group health and group life insurance coverage for the CEO and his eligible dependents for 18 months after termination and for the other NEOs and their eligible dependents for 12 months after termination. - (10) As of December 31, 2021, upon termination by the Company without Cause or termination by an NEO (other than the CEO) with Good Reason, each of our CFO, CSTO, GC and CHRO will be entitled to one times (1.0x) annual cash base salary continuation for a period of 12 months, provided that such amount will be increased to one times (1.0x) the sum of (i) 12 months of annual cash base salary, plus (ii) target bonus for the year of termination if the applicable NEO's employment is terminated by the Company (or its successor) without Cause or by the applicable NEO for Good Reason during the 18-month period following a Change in Control.
+The amount shown includes 2021 AIP for the full year at target.
+See the section titled "Information about Our Executive Officers and Compensation Compensation Discussion and Analysis Other Compensation Termination Payments" on page 64 of the Proxy Statement for additional information.
+The following table sets forth the severance amounts to the NEOs (other than the CEO) for the 18-month period following a Change in Control: